kosli-dev/cli/docs.kosli.com/content/getting_started/part_5_evidence.md

 ---
 # Part 5: Evidence

-Whenever an event related to a required evidence happens you should report it to Kosli.
+Whenever an event related to required evidence happens you should report it to Kosli.
-You can report an evidence to either an artifact or a git commit.
-Evidence on a given git commit will get automatically attached to any artifact produced from that git commit.
+You can report evidence to either a git commit or an artifact.
+Evidence reported against a git commit will be automatically attached to any artifact produced from that git commit.

 Currently we support following types of evidence: